 Day 4: Canberra

-Head towards Kingston and indulge in one its waterfront breakfast spots.
-After breakfast, visit the award winning Old Bus Depot Markets (Sundays, 8am-4pm) to sample the freshest regional produce and find unique Australian souvenirs.
+Head towards Kingston and indulge in one of its waterfront breakfast spots.
+After breakfast, visit the award-winning Old Bus Depot Markets (Sundays, 8am-4pm) to sample the freshest regional produce and find unique Australian souvenirs.
 Discover handcrafted glassware and create your own souvenir at the neighbouring Canberra Glassworks.

-Ever wonder how Truffles are grown?
-Truffle hunting is the best time to experience from June to August.
+Ever wonder how truffles are grown?
+If you're visiting in winter (June to August) you can enjoy a truffle hunting experience just outside the city.
 Drive from the city centre via Majura Parkway M23 for about 15 minutes and enjoy a paddock to plate experience at The Truffle Farm.
 The Canberra region hosts the annual Truffle Festival – where you can learn from the chefs and other truffle experts at a cooking class or demonstration or pop along to a farmers market.
-There are family friendly activities available and you can even stay at some truffle farms!
+There are family friendly activities available and you can even stay at some truffle farms.

 Day 5: Canberra

 Be a zoo keeper for a day, pat a shark, look a big cat in the eye or hand feed a giraffe or bear at the National Zoo & Aquarium.
-Just moments from the Zoo, take a self-guided tour through the National Arboretum Canberra, featuring 250 hectares of rolling hills and 94 forests.
+Just moments from the zoo, take a self-guided tour through the National Arboretum Canberra, featuring 250 hectares (618 acres) of rolling hills and 94 forests.

-Before departing Canberra, reflect on the diverse experiences of war at the Australian War Memorial, including the moving Last post Ceremony held daily at 4:44pm.
-One of the iconic cultural attractions in Australia, it combines a shrine, a world-class museum, and an extensive archive.
+Before departing Canberra, reflect on the diverse experiences of war at the Australian War Memorial, including the moving Last Post Ceremony held daily at 4:44pm.
+One of the iconic cultural attractions in Australia, the war memorial combines a shrine, a world-class museum, and an extensive archive.
 Architecturally magnificent, the memorial gives an insight into what it means to be Australian.